-TRSD encompasses approximately 5.45 square miles located in Gila County, Arizona between the Town of Miami (Miami) and City of Globe (Globe).
+TRSD encompasses approximately 5.3 square miles located in Gila County, Arizona between the Town of Miami (Miami) and City of Globe (Globe).
 This area is located about 80 miles east of the City of Phoenix.
-TRSD is an Arizona Sanitary District, established in 2011, formed with a foundation and mission to improve the quality of life for the Tri-City area of southern Gila County, Arizona by developing a plan to provide and manage a new wastewater collection and treatment system.
-Figure 1 below shows the location of the project area and Exhibit 1 illustrates the existing facilities (Appendix G).
+TRSD, an Arizona Sanitary District established in 2011, was formed with a foundation and mission to improve quality of life for the Tri-City area of southern Gila County, Arizona by developing a plan to provide and manage a new wastewater collection and treatment system.
+Appendix includes formation documentation and the TRSD legal description.
+Figure 1 below and Exhibit 1 (Appendix G) illustrates the existing facilities.

-Figure 1 - Location Map
+Figure 1 - TRSD Existing Facilities